atecarlos/protractor-http-mock/README.md

 ## Installation
 	npm install protractor-http-mock --save-dev
-## Setup
+## Configuration
-Within the protractor.conf.js file, add the following:
+In your protractor configuration file, we can set the following options:

+### Mocks
+We can set a collection of default mocks to load for every test, and the name of the folder where your mocks will reside.
+More on this later.

   	mocks: {
-    	default: ['mock-login'], // Specify any default mocks that you would like to load for every test
+    	default: ['mock-login'], // default value: []
-    	dir: 'mocks' // Specify the location of your mocks relative to the location of the protractor.conf.file },
+    	dir: 'my-mocks' // default value: 'mocks'
+  	},

+### Directories and file names
+We can also configure our root directory where the mocks and protractor configuration will be located; as well as, the name of the protractor configuration file.

   	onPrepare: function(){
     	require('protractor-http-mock').config = {
-      		dir: __dirname // Let the plugin know where to find this protractor.conf.js file and your mocks.
+			rootDirectory: __dirname, // default value: process.cwd()
+			protractorConfig: 'my-protractor-config.conf' // default value: 'protractor.config'
     	};
   	}